anreitersimon/Medbrain-Tutorial/STEP5-2.md

 The creation and configuration could also be done programmatically.

 ##### 1. add the outlets to the class
-add the following to your
+add the following to the `PatientSignInViewController` implementation
 ```swift
 @IBOutlet var emailTextfield: UITextField!
 @IBOutlet var passwordTextfield: UITextField!